ilkhem/icebeem/README.md

 - Training an ICE-BeeM **f**.**g** on labels 0-7, then fixing **f** and learning only **g** on new unseen labels 8-9.
 This has the advantage of simplifying the learning, since **g** is much easier to train than **f** (we set it to a vector in our experiments).
 - Training an ICE-BeeM **f**.**g** directly on labels 8-9.

 The idea is to see whether the feature extractor **f** can learn meaningful representations from similar datasets, especially when the size of the dataset is small.
-We use the denoising dcore matching (DSM) loss as a comparison metric (lower is better).
+We use the denoising score matching (DSM) loss as a comparison metric (lower is better).

 To run the experiment on MNIST: